-Take a Bee Walk, looking for bees and bee friendly plants.
+Take a Bee Walk, looking for bee friendly plants.

-►Spring/early summer.
+- ▶ Spring/early summer.
 Look for nectar-rich wild flowers that bees love.
 Some that grow in the chalk soil of The Chilterns are dandelions, primroses, cowslips, daisies, self heal, herb robert, red and white clover, red and white campion, bird's foot trefoil.
 Beech woods have bluebells and foxgloves.
-Look for flowers in trees too, like crab apple and wild cherry.
+Trees flower too, like crab apple and wild cherry. - ► Late summer/autumn.

-►Late summer/autumn.
 Look for scabious, mallow, thistle, rosebay willowherb, bramble.
-There are many more on the Wycombe FOE website.
+There are many more at www.wycombefoe.org.uk/junior-foe

 In spring and summer, bees will be 'working plants' collecting pollen and nectar.
-This is a good opportunity to explain pollination and the importance of bees to children.
+This is a good opportunity to explain pollination and the role of bees to children.

-Bee and butterfly jokes :
+Bee jokes:

 - 1. Why are A's like flowers? - 2.
-What did the bee say to the naughty bee ? - 3.
-How does a queen bee get around her hive ? - 4.
-What's black, yellow and covered in blackberries ? - 5.
-Who writes books for little bees ?
+What did the bee say to the naughty bee? - 3.
+How does a queen bee get around her hive? - 4.
+What's black, yellow and covered in blackberries? - 5.
+Who writes books for little bees?
 Answers below.